Enfield Poltergeist: A Haunting or Child’s Prank?

 by Mr. James England, April 2016 – Updated June 2021

 Possession.
 Levitation.
-Things that go bump in the night.
-Every creepy children’s story about something eerie lurking in the closet or under the bed seemed to come true for the Hodgson family in 1977 in their little home in Enfield, England.
-The incidents were attributed to the disquiet spirit of one Bill Wilkins, a man who had died in the home several years earlier and who became known as the Enfield Poltergeist (Brennan).
+The supernatural activity that occurred at 284 Green St. was the stuff of nightmares.
+Every creepy child’s story about something eerie lurking in the closet seemed to come true for the Hodgson family in 1977 in their tiny home in Enfield, England.

 Beginning of the Enfield Haunting

 On the evening of August 31, 1977, Peggy Hodgson’s children weren’t settling into bed.
 When 11-year-old Janet Hodgson called for her mother yet again from the bedroom she shared with her 10-year-old brother Johnny Hodgson, Peggy yelled for Janet to stop “mucking about.”
 She stormed into the room to put a stop to the nonsense.
 However, upon entering the bedroom, Peggy became startled to see both children visibly frightened and complaining of wobbling beds and strange noises.
 Then, to Peggy’s disbelief, the bedroom dresser moved away from the wall and inched toward the door.
 She tried to push it back but could not move it.
 Alarmed, she ordered her children out of the room, and she and her neighbors searched the house.
 They found nothing but heard unexplained knocking noises coming from the walls, and their uneasiness grew.

 The Enfield poltergeist haunting had begun.

 The Paranormal Investigation into the Haunting